Weltethos is a driving force to bring research and society together to a productive and better future for all.

 In 2010, she moved to Budapest to complete her master’s in social anthropology and wrote her master’s thesis on social movements in Central Asia.
 After returning to her alma mater, she worked there as an assistant professor and simultaneously as a social worker at the LGBTQ organization Labrys.

-In 2018, Nurzat joined the team at the Global Ethic Institute in Tübingen, where she is currently working on her habilitation project on “Digital Human: a behavioral approach to Digital Anthropology,” among other topics.
+Since 2018, Nurzat has been part of the team at the Global Ethic Institute in Tübingen, where she is working on a project entitled ‘Digital Human: a Behavioural Approach to Digital Anthropology’.
 She is investigating human-machine interaction as an anthropological category.